OpenTalks.AI /

 Thunderstorm Nowcasting: Forecasting Lightnings with 10min Time Discretisation Using Weather Radars and Geostationary Satellites

-Petr Vytovtov, Yandex
+Petr Vytovtov,

 Details

-Andrey Savchenko, HSE
+Andrey Savchenko,

 Forecasting of multi-variate time series and event sequences